 We will compare and contrast the two Roland digital pianos against each other, evaluating each keyboards performance in the four key traits: Design, the Keys, Sound, and Software: before summarizing each models strengths and suggested demographic, and finally concluding by choosing our overall winner.

-Below, take a moment to view some of the best selling digital pianos on Amazon, and then see how well they stack up to the Roland FP-30 and Roland RP-102:
+Below, take a moment to view some of the best selling digital pianos online, and then see how well they stack up to the Roland FP-30 and Roland RP-102: